ck3mp3r/nu-mcp/README.md

 #### Extension System Options
 - `--tools-dir=PATH`
-  Directory containing `.nu` extension scripts.
-When specified, the server automatically discovers and loads all `.nu` files in this directory as MCP tools. **Important**: Using this flag automatically disables the `run_nushell` tool by default to prevent conflicts between multiple MCP server instances and avoid confusion when the same server provides both generic command execution and specific tools.
+  Directory containing tool modules.
+When specified, the server automatically discovers and loads all directories containing `mod.nu` files as MCP tools. **Important**: Using this flag automatically disables the `run_nushell` tool by default to prevent conflicts between multiple MCP server instances and avoid confusion when the same server provides both generic command execution and specific tools.
 - `--enable-run-nushell`
   Explicitly re-enable the `run_nushell` tool when using `--tools-dir`.
 This creates a hybrid mode where both extension tools and generic nushell command execution are available.
 Use with caution in multi-instance setups to avoid tool name conflicts.